Jason-wch/mdasc-finpattern-app/readme.md

 @Valent
 @Timothy

-Special thanks to our supervisor @Dr Adela Lau and HKU SAAS Data Science Lab for the opportunity of conducting htis project
+Special thanks to our supervisor @Dr Adela Lau and HKU SAAS Data Science Lab for the opportunity of conducting this project